-Build Your First Chrome Extension: A Practical Step-by-Step Guide
+Build Your First Chrome Extension: Step by Step

-Learn to build a website bookmarker Chrome extension from scratch using Manifest V3.
-Covers popup UI, content scripts, service workers, Chrome storage, and publishing.
+Build a Chrome extension from scratch with Manifest V3.
+Covers popup UI, content scripts, service workers, and publishing.

-Chrome extensions sit at a fascinating intersection: they are basically web apps (HTML, CSS, JavaScript) that have superpowers.
-They can read and modify any webpage, store data locally, communicate with external APIs, and run background tasks.
-And with over 3 billion Chrome users worldwide, the distribution potential is enormous.
+Here's what makes Chrome extensions fascinating: they're basically web apps — HTML, CSS, JavaScript — with superpowers.
+If you're brushing up on which language to use, our overview of the top programming languages in 2026 can help you decide.
+Extensions can read and modify any webpage, store data locally, communicate with external APIs, and run background tasks.
+With over 3 billion Chrome users worldwide, the distribution potential is enormous.

-We are going to build something practical — a Website Bookmarker extension that lets you save any webpage with custom tags, search through your bookmarks, and export them.
-Along the way, you will learn every major concept in Chrome extension development: manifest configuration, popup UIs, content scripts, background service workers, the Chrome Storage API, and message passing between components.
+We're going to build something practical together — a Website Bookmarker extension that lets you save any webpage with custom tags, search through your bookmarks, and export them.
+Along the way, you'll learn every major concept in Chrome extension development: manifest configuration, popup UIs, content scripts, background service workers, the Chrome Storage API, and message passing between components.

 Create a new folder for your extension.
-The structure will look like this:
+Here's what the structure will look like when we're done:

 quick-bookmarker/